-You only need 7 simple ingredients to create the most fluffy, buttery, tender, flaky on top, so easy and the best homemade dinner rolls!
+You only need 7 simple ingredients to create the most fluffy, buttery, tender and the best homemade dinner rolls!

 I am a sides loving person.
 I mean who can resist the comfort of warm and fresh from oven dinner rolls!
 Our easy dinner roll recipe today easily outruns the main dishes on table.